Last updated on July 25th, 2022

 The low-mountain resort of Yaremche is located at the foot of the Carpathians.
 It became widely known thanks to the popular mountain route “Dovbush trail”, a hiking trail that winds along the beautiful beech-juniper-fir forest, rising to the top of the mountain.

-Yaremche is a Hutsul town in the Carpathians, the nearest large settlement from Ukraine’s main winter resort – Bukovel.
-It is famous for its traditional architecture, Hutsul cuisine and the largest souvenir market in the Carpathians.
+Because Yaremche is a Hutsul town in the Carpathians, the nearest large settlement from Ukraine’s main winter resort – Bukovel.
+It is famous for its traditional architecture, Hutsul cuisine, ski resorts, and the largest souvenir market in the Carpathians.
 A lot of travelers who come to ski in winter or hike and camp in summer, go through Yaremche as a connecting point.

 I definitely do not recommend planning a trip only to Yaremche.
 Because in the town alone there is not much to do.
-However, recreational complexes and resorts built around the springs of mineral water with healing properties, nature and hiking trails around, can keep you busy during at least a few days.
+However, recreational complexes and resorts built around the springs of mineral water with healing properties, nature, and hiking trails around, can keep you busy for many days.

 Travelers who have been to Ivano-Frankivsk before, mainly know it as a city where to stop on the way to Carpathians and Transcarpathia.
-It is here where you come by train and then hop on a bus to the mountains.
-But hey, why not take the time to get to know the cozy but incredibly colorful city?
+It is there where you come by train and then hop on a bus to the mountains or rent a car and start your road tripping adventure.

-Ivano-Frankivsk is the cultural center in the west, a very cozy city in Ukraine.
-Visiting here at any time of the year is great.
-In the summer, Ivano-Frankivsk becomes surrounded by greenery and flowers.
+Ivano-Frankivsk is truly the cultural center in the Western Ukraine.
+Visiting there at any time of the year is great.
+In the summer, it becomes surrounded by greenery and flowers.
 In the winter, it gets covered with snow.

 If you decide to visit, make sure to stroll along the famous Independence street, visit the wonderful “City Lake”, and go to one of many cute cafes and restaurants.